Best Known For

 Answer questions and see how you rank against other players.Play Now

-Singer and songwriter Roderick David Stewart was born on January 10, 1945, in London, England.
+Singer-songwriter Rod Stewart was born Roderick David Stewart on January 10, 1945, in London, England.
 Born into a working-class family, Stewart excelled at soccer.
 He worked a series of odd jobs, including working as a grave digger, before his singing career took off.

 During the 1960s, Stewart was a part of several different bands.
 In 1966, he joined the blues-influenced Jeff Beck Group and experienced his first taste of success.
 The group toured the United Kingdom and the United States and released two hit albums.
 In 1969, he joined what became known as the Faces.
 Ron Wood was one of his bandmates and became a member of the Rolling Stones.
 Stewart also performed as a solo artist and scored his first big solo success with the album Every Picture Tells A Story, which featured the hit single "Maggie May" in 1971.
 That same year, the Faces had a hit with the song "Stay With Me."